top of page

 What is the planning process?

-Mercy Housing plans to apply for entitlements in Winter 2022 through the Affordable Housing Streamlined Approval process, under Senate Bill 35 (SB35), which allows for a ministerial review of a Planning Application.
+Mercy Housing received entitlements in May 2023 through the Affordable Housing Streamlined Approval process, under Senate Bill 35 (SB35), which allows for a ministerial review of a Planning Application.
 A development qualifies for SB35 if it consists of 50% or more affordable housing, is in basic compliance with the Planning Code, and involves no demolition of housing units or a historic structure.
 The ministerial planning review process allows the Planning Department to approve the applications without a Planning Commission public hearing since only developments that are essentially in compliance with the Planning Code are allowed to apply under the Affordable Housing Streamlined Approval Process.

 Mercy Housing also applied for and received a State Density Bonus.
 The State Density Bonus allows developments that exceed a certain base level of affordability to increase the allowable density of the parcel.